elide-dev/elide/README.md

   [Kotlin data classes](https://kotlinlang.org/docs/data-classes.html), the same Elide model is code-generated for use with your database, API, and UI.

-- **Extreme performance.** Enjoy fast development locally with pure Kotlin, and ludicrous runtime performance thanks to GraalVM, Netty, and Micronaut.
+- **Extreme performance.** Enjoy fast development locally with Kotlin and Gradle, and insanely fast runtime performance thanks to GraalVM Native, Netty, and Micronaut.
+Deploy to bare metal, Docker `scratch` images, or JARs.

 ## Code samples